What NYC’s Next Mayor Means for Business: Insights from Kathryn Wylde

 About The Event

-Join us for an insightful fireside chat with Kathryn Wylde, President & CEO of the Partnership for New York City, as she explores what New York’s next mayoral administration means for the city’s business landscape.
-With this being Kathryn’s final month in office, this program offers a unique opportunity to hear directly from her at a pivotal moment for the city.
-Drawing on her decades of experience working at the intersection of government and the public, private and not-for-profit sectors, Kathryn will share lessons learned and what stakeholders should anticipate in the months ahead.
+Fellow board directors and leaders joined NACD NY for an insightful fireside chat with Kathryn Wylde, President & CEO of the Partnership for New York City, as she explored what New York’s next mayoral administration meant for the city’s business landscape.
+With the event marking Kathryn’s final month in office, this program offered a unique opportunity to hear directly from her at a pivotal moment for the city.
+Drawing on her decades of experience working at the intersection of government and the public, private and not-for-profit sectors, Kathryn shared lessons learned and what stakeholders should anticipate in the months ahead.

-Attendees will gain a clearer understanding of how the business community can engage productively with a new administration and help support a strong, competitive, and inclusive NYC economy.
+Attendees gained a clearer understanding of how the business community could engage productively with a new administration and help support a strong, competitive, and inclusive NYC economy.

 NACD New York